InteractiveAdvertisingBureau/Global-Privacy-Platform/implementation.md

 7.  **Staff Training**: Prepare your teams by providing training on your regulatory compliance program and how to implement and manage GPP to support it.
 This includes compliance teams responsible for monitoring and reporting and product and technical teams responsible for implementation and partner integration.

 8.  **Ongoing Maintenance and Updates**: Determine how your organization will manage the process of keeping your GPP implementation up to date as support for new regulations is added and support for existing ones change.
-This requires a commitment to keeping abreast of updates to the platform, understanding if and how changes impact your implementation and regularly updating your implementation to ensure continuous compliance.
+This requires a commitment to keeping abreast of updates to the protocol, understanding if and how changes impact your implementation and regularly updating your implementation to ensure continuous compliance.

 9.  **Cost and Resources**: Consider the cost of implementing and maintaining GPP, including: